WPAT (AM): Multicultural Broadcasting

-By the next year, the station's ownership finally changed when its current owner, Multicultural Broadcasting, bought the station in exchange for 105.9 WNWK.
+By the next year, the station's ownership finally changed when Multicultural Broadcasting bought the station in exchange for WNWK (105.9 FM).
 In addition, Multicultural was paid some cash for WNWK as well.
-(WNWK subsequently became WCAA, then in 2009 switched frequencies with WQXR-FM.
-It is now known as WXNY-FM and broadcasts at 96.3 FM.)
+(WNWK subsequently became WCAA, then in 2009 switched frequencies with WQXR-FM, creating the eventual WXNY-FM 96.3).

-The new owner of WPAT 930 AM soon modified the station's format to its current paid ethnic programming.
-That included moving Radio Korea to 1480 WZRC.
-Currently WPAT is the New York home for the syndicated radio show "La W", from Columbia in South America.
+Multicultural modified WPAT's format to full-time paid ethnic programming.
+That included moving Radio Korea's programming to WZRC.
+Currently WPAT is the New York home for the syndicated radio show "La W", from Colombia in South America.
 It is heard every weekday morning, featuring personality Julio Sánchez Cristo.